-What is the FAR?
+What is the Federal Acquisition Regulation?

 FAR Clause 9.405-2 protects the government from subcontractors that are debarred, suspended, or proposed for debarment.
 The government identifies firms and individuals who are restricted from receiving certain subcontracts, and then it reviews contractor compliance during purchasing reviews.

 In this case, debarment means the government has identified firms and individuals who are restricted (barred) from receiving contracts and certain subcontracts due to fraud, waste and/or abuse.
 For example, commission of fraud, embezzlement, theft, forgery, bribery, falsification or destruction of records, tax evasion, violating Federal criminal laws, receiving stolen property, engaging in unfair trade practices and a history of failing to meet performance standards are all causes for debarment.

 The federal government places the responsibility on its prime contractors to protect it from subcontracting with these debarred firms and individuals.

 Amendments to the FAR